change81318/Devguide/en/simulation/hitl.md

 ### JMAVSim/Gazebo HITL Environment

-JMAVSim or Gazebo (running on a development computer) are connected to the flight controller hardware via USB/UART.
+JMAVSim or Gazebo (running on a development computer) are connected to the flight controller hardware via UART over a USB cable or via UDP if the flight controller has networking support and uses a stable, low-latency connection (which is usually not the case for a WiFi - it works for example with a Raspberry Pi via Ethernet: a startup configuration that includes the command how to run jMAVSim can be found [here](https://github.com/PX4/Firmware/blob/master/posix-configs/rpi/px4_hil.config)).

 The simulator acts as gateway to share MAVLink data between PX4 and *QGroundControl*.

 > **Tip** Gazebo can additionally share MAVLink data with an offboard API!